yawnston/geo-guessing/README.md

 `python main.py` or running `Debug API` debug config in VS Code will run the backend at `localhost:8081`.

+### Training the network yourself

+If you want to train the network for yourself because you are curious or bored (or both), you first have to download a dataset of images.
+You should have a folder structure like `data/<square_id>/<number>.jpg` for training images, and `valdata/<square_id>/<number.jpg>` for validation images.
+The functions in `get_dataset.py` can help you do that.
+However, be aware that you need a Google Cloud Platform API key configured in the code settings for that.
+See the comments in `settings.py` for more details.

+Then configure the network parameters as you wish in `model.py`.
+Mainly you want to change the number of epochs, but you can try using a different optimizer etc. also.

+When ready, run `python model.py` and the model will get trained, and then its parameters will be saved to a file on the configured path.

+*Note*: training it on a CPU will probably be super slow, so you may want to train it on a GPU using a GPU-enabled PyTorch install.

 ### Install requirements - frontend

 `npm install`